heavenstobetsy/PhillyConstruction/README.md

 # Philly Permits, Construction, and Inspections

 Philadelphia construction data and modeling: using machine learning models to predict unsafe buildings for targeted inspections.

-I've broken up this analysis into separate notebooks, all of which I built:
+I've broken up my analysis into separate notebooks:

 &nbsp;